 A increasing number of international healthcare certification bodies are now certifying foreign hospitals to assure greater standards of healthcare quality.
 This accreditation is given based on the quality of medical treatments and the degree of healthcare services supplied.
 Since 1999, the Joint Commission International (JCI), a non-profit organisation established in the United States, has been permitted to certify and accredit hospitals and medical institutions located in countries other than the United States.
 Many nations’ medical tourism providers are increasingly pursuing certification in order to stay on track with healthcare best practise norms and acquire patient confidence and trust.

-The medical tourism business is expanding quickly and will continue to do so unless healthcare providers and insurance companies make concerted efforts to reduce health-care expenditures.
+The medical tourism industry is expanding quickly and will continue to do so unless healthcare providers and insurance companies make concerted efforts to reduce health-care expenditures.
 Medical travel is not an issue; it is a response to less expensive medical treatments.
 And, until the healthcare business in Western nations can find ways to cut expenses, medical tourism will undoubtedly be the most persuasive solution.